-750pm: Evening Twilight (Last light in sky)
+747pm: Evening Twilight (Last light in sky)

-945pm: 51.4-mile Race Course Closes at BHIC (14 hour time

-limit)

-1130pm: Final ferry departure from BHI (Ferries depart hourly from BHI to SPT on the half hour from 630am to 1130pm on Saturdays.
-It is a 25-minute ferry ride.)
+945pm: 51.4-mile Race Course Closes at BHIC (14 hour time limit) 1130pm: Final ferry departure from BHI (Ferries depart hourly from BHI to SPT on the half hour from 630am to 1130pm on Saturdays.)

-Sunday, March 23
+Sunday, March 19

-800-1000am: Breakfast Buffet at Maritime Market: Breakfast is complimentary for all registered 51mi/50km racers and volunteers, and available for a nominal charge to all family and friends.
+830-1000am: Breakfast Buffet at Maritime Market, midisland: Breakfast is complimentary for all registered racers and volunteers, and available for a nominal charge to all family and friends.
 See below for location and information.